 Most of my cancer patients are extremely sick but you’ll hear them sharing Christ with others around them declaring how God is Good ALL THE TIME even when their situation gets worse and doesn’t change.

 Talking about being a good witness for Jesus Christ for others to see!

 So that the name of our Lord Jesus may be glorified in you, and you in him, according to the grace of our God and the Lord Jesus Christ.
 2Thessalonians 1:12

 4. COPING WITH LOSS AND GRIEF: CONTINUe TO OFFER SUPPORT TO THE FAMILIES.

 For some, it’s too hard to walk into our practice again so soon because it’s like pouring salt on a wound.
 Grieving is natural and it’s not a one size fits all for loved ones left behind.

 Just know that you shouldn’t take it personally if your loved ones lash out.
 You must keep in mind that they’re hurting also and need to express the emotions they’re going through.

 Keep showing the same support and love that Jesus Christ displays to You and I and allow them the opportunity to reach out to you if they need help with anything.

-THE FIFTH WAY OF COPING WITH LOSS AND GRIEF IS HONORING THE INDIVIDUAL’S MEMORY
+5. COPING WITH LOSS AND GRIEF: HONOR THE INDIVIDUAL’S MEMORY

 I have lost so many patients that have meant the world to me.
 To be honest they were more like family.
 Having a close clinical/patient relationship it’s hard NOT to “bond” with them on a personal level.
 Our office allows the patient to request a certain Phlebotomist when they check-in and I have numerous patients request me.
 As a matter of fact, it’s NOT just me but all of the Lab Techs.